RIR360/development/journal/2025/june.md

 ## 06/12/2025
 - The RPM method seems to powerful.
 I need to try it for some more time.
 - It's "Round Priority Method", it helps you stay out of the burnout.
+- By switching context (AKA work type) your brain finds a breathing space.